-Changing the culture and mindset in an existing businesses is difficult and slow, so this becomes another “opportunity” for smart entrepreneurs and startups to excel.
+Changing the culture and mindset in an existing business is difficult and slow, so this becomes another “opportunity” for smart entrepreneurs and startups to excel.
 John M. Bernard does a great job outlining seven key steps to success today in his new book, “Business at the Speed of Now.”
-They apply to any business, but every startup better lead with these:
+They apply to any business, but every startup should begin with these:

 - Prepare your team to always say “Yes”.
 This starts with always assigning people on the front line with the responsibility to solve problems, not just report them.
 Obviously, they must have the communication and system tools needed, and all the behind-the-scenes workers who never see a customer understand their role in delivering now.

 - Leverage the game changers to gain the speed you need.
 These game changes include using social media, to provide real-time two-way communication; cloud computing, which enables efficient, lower-risk automation of business processes; and the millennial mindset, which does not tolerate anything that moves at a snail’s pace.

 - Make excellence through breakthroughs a habit.
 Breakthroughs are not just incremental improvements, but step-function changes in performance and capability brought about by deliberate planning and exquisite execution of skilled people.
 Top management has to set the expectation and provide the authority to make decisions now.

 - Close the execution gap through real-time transparency.
 Business transparency is making sure your whole team always sees and understands the real business challenges.
 Lies and misuse of accountability generate fear, and nothing paralyzes a team more than fear.
 Transparency highlights new behavior, new thinking, and new levels of maturity.

 - Equip everyone with core skills to solve problems now.
 Replace preventing people from doing the wrong thing to helping them figure out for themselves how to do the right thing.
 That means hiring help, rather than helpers, and providing the resources they need to stay current.
 It also means assigning responsibility and measuring accountability.